ECE3400Team17/ECE3400_Team17/milestone3.md

 ## In Simulation:

-We are using the DFS method to solve the maze.
+We are using the DFS (Depth First Search) method to solve the maze.
 For any maze the robot is searching through, we could treat the maze as a tree structure with the top node as the starting point and one leaf node as the exit (ending point).
 Then, by applying Depth-First Searching recursion algorithm, we could lead the robot searching through the maze.

 For example, with the maze given below: